kars0n777/suckless/dwm-6.3/README.md

 * can't see unused tags

 ### things i want to add
-* one tagset for all monitors patch
+* one tagset for all monitors patch (it seems to not compile with the attach below patch)
 * manual scratchpad patch